usaid-cs/yesterday-i-learned/random.md

 1. *Practice speaking with a pen in your mouth for a few minutes every day.
 It forces you to really enunciate what you're saying, ...* - 213Compton
 1. If someone steals a $10 potato from a store, but the store bought that potato for $1, the store lost $1.
 1. [`/32`](https://www.ripe.net/about-us/press-centre/understanding-ip-addressing) is one IPv4 address, `/24` is all of 1.2.3.x, `/16` all of 1.2.x.x, `/8` all of 1.x.x.x.
 Occasionally you get [`/20`](https://answers.yahoo.com/question/index?qid=20071115104737AAQxeRg) blocks...
 1. [There is only one group of people who are explicitly told in the Bible to never drink wine/alcohol, and that is the Nazirites](https://www.gotquestions.org/did-Jesus-drink-wine.html) (Numbers 6:1–4).
-Jesus was not a Nazirite; He was a “Nazarene,” a native of the town of Nazareth (Luke 18:37).
+Jesus was not a Nazirite; He was a "Nazarene," a native of the town of Nazareth (Luke 18:37).
 Jesus never took the Nazirite vow.
 1. Not only have we gone through the phase of youtube influencers (like that guy Pew-die-pie), we are already into "micro influencers"---people with fewer than 1000 subscribers---whose videos seem more convincing due to the smaller audience.
 Also lower cost.
 1. To run Java in your (debian) browser, you need both `openjdk-7-jre` and `icedtea-7-plugin` packages.
 1. Add any event by URL: https://www.google.com/calendar/render?action=TEMPLATE&text=(event+name)&dates=20130704T230000Z/20130705T020000Z&details=(deta+ils)&location=(loca+tion)